 - 2 tablespoons olive oil

-- 1lb (450 g) fresh asparagus, woody ends trimmed off and discarded, and tender stalks chopped into about 2-inch pieces (I used Michigan Asparagus)
+- 1 pound fresh asparagus woody ends trimmed off and discarded, and tender stalks chopped into about 2-inch pieces

-- Small handful of fresh mint leaves (you can chiffonade the mint, or leave the leaves whole)
+- 2 tablespoons fresh mint leaves optional (you can chiffonade the mint, or leave the leaves whole)

 - Preheat oven to 400F.

 - Toss the potato, olive oil, salt, and pepper together and spread it out on a large baking sheet.
 Roast for 20 minutes, tossing once halfway through.

 - Toss the asparagus and garlic in with the potato and roast 10 minutes more.

 - To serve, transfer to a serving bowl or platter and sprinkle on the mint and goat cheese.

 - What Type of Potatoes to Use: Here I used small yellow potatoes because I like their creamy texture.
 Additionally, they’re easy to prep because they’re small and already almost bite-sized.
 But this dish will work with any type of potatoes you like; just chop them into bite-sized pieces.

 - Serving Temperature: This is delicious served warm or at room temperature.